2024 Oregon elections: Legislature

 All 60 seats in the Oregon House of Representatives and 15 of 30 seats in the Oregon State Senate were up for election in 2024.

 In the general election, Democrats gained one seat in each chamber, enough for a three-fifths supermajority and the possibility of passing tax increases without Republican votes.

 Local elections

 Portland

 Incumbent Democratic mayor Ted Wheeler was eligible to run for re-election to a third term in office but decided not to run.
 Incumbent city auditor Simone Rede is eligible to run for re-election, and has stated her intention to do so.
 In addition, the Portland City Council was expanded from five seats to twelve (three each from one of four districts), all of which were elected for the first time.

 The 2024 Portland elections were the first to use ranked-choice voting after it was instituted by the passage of a 2022 ballot measure.
 All elected city positions were up for election, but will return to staggered rotation in subsequent elections.
 All seats are nonpartisan.

 Ballot measures

 There were five statewide Oregon ballot measures on the general election ballot.
 As a result of the election, two passed and three were rejected by voters.

+Measure 115

+Oregon Ballot Measure 115, entitled the Impeachment of Elected State Executives Amendment, was a successful amendment to the Constitution of Oregon.
+As approved by voters, it amended the state Constitution to grant the Oregon State Legislature the power to impeach and remove statewide elected officials in the Executive branch of the Oregon state government: the Oregon Governor, Oregon Secretary of State, Oregon Attorney General, Oregon State Treasurer, and Oregon Commissioner of Labor and Industries.

+Under the amendment, grounds for impeachment are "malfeasance or corrupt conduct in office, willful neglect of statutory or constitutional duty or other felony or high crime."
+The measure requires a two-thirds supermajority vote of the Oregon House of Representatives to impeach a statewide elected official.
+If successfully impeached, the chief justice of the Oregon Supreme Court would preside over a trial in the Oregon State Senate.
+After the conclusion of the trial, a vote of the state senators would be held on conviction of the official and would require another two-thirds supermajority vote to convict.